 Your goal should be to keep the bacteria in plaque from harming your teeth and gums.
 Hence you need to clean your teeth every day in the right manner.
 Brush your teeth twice a day, and brush after eating sugary foods.

 It’s also very important to floss your teeth daily.
 Since plaque generally forms in the tight spaces between your teeth.
-And an important part of good oral health is to visit your dentist regularly for checkups and cleanings.
+And an important part of good oral health is to visit your dentist regularly for checkup and teeth cleaning.

-To attack the harmful bacteria in your mouth, consider a mouth rinse product when you rinse and floss.
+To attack the harmful bacteria in your mouth, consider a mouth rinse product when you rinse and floss using a dental floss.
 Research has proved that when mouth rinse is used along with brushing and flossing, there’s a significant reduction in plaque and gingivitis.

 Mouth rinses have a range of different active ingredients.
 Ingredients like Chlorhexidine (CHX), probiotic, herbs and essential oils.